 Read this next

-DLA Piper has released an analysisof the July 31 FCA policy statement PS19/22: Guidance on Cryptoassets, which sets out the FCA's final guidance on whether dealings involving cryptoassets require authorisation under FSMA.
+DLA Piper has released an analysisof the July 31 FCA policy statement PS19/22: Guidance on Cryptoassets, which sets out the FCA's final guidance on whether dealings involving cryptoassets require authorization under FSMA.

 Effective January 1, 2020, a game-changing privacy law will go into effect in California, the California Consumer Privacy Act of 2018.
 The CCPA will have profound implications for businesses that collect personal information about persons in California, even if the business is not based in the state.
 Find out more on our CCPA focus page.